 Steps to Enroll

-Whether you're a new college student, a transfer or visiting student, or a student interested in one of our bachelor's degrees, Seminole State makes it easy to apply and enroll.
-Find your admit type below.
-This will guide you through the steps to enroll at Seminole State.
-If you have any questions please contact the Seminole State Admissions Office at 407.708.2050.
+Whether you're a new college student, a transfer or visiting student, or a student interested in one of our bachelor's degrees, Seminole State makes it easy to apply and enroll!
+Just find your admit type below and follow the steps.
+If you have any questions please contact the Admissions Office at 407.708.2050.

 Bachelor's Degree Student

 A transfer student is a student who has taken courses at other colleges or universities and wants to transfer to one of Seminole State's programs.
 Recent high school graduates who took dual enrollment classes are not transfer students.

-A career/technical student is a student who is interested in one of Seminole State's career and technical programs.
+A career/technical student is a student who is interested in one of Seminole State's career and technical programs and certificates.

-A re-admit student is a student who was previously enrolled at Seminole State but who has had no enrollment for three or more consecutive semesters.
+A re-admit student is someone who previously attended Seminole State but has not enrolled for three or more consecutive semesters (one full year).

 Other (Transient, Non-degree-seeking, Early College Student)